-17 December 2020 |Virtual Event
+17 December 2020 |Virtual

-IRENA is now looking to build on those recommendations, with plans to implement a Regional Africa Modelling Analysis & Planning Support Programme for Central Africa in 2020-21.
-The Programme aims to deliver practical training and insights to key staff of national energy institutions in the region on how to develop national and regional generation and transmission capacity expansion scenarios to inform the energy planning process.
+In partnership with the CAPP, IRENA will follow through on those recommendations by implementing a Regional Africa Modelling Analysis & Planning Support Programme for Central Africa in 2020-21.
+The Programme delivers practical training and insights to key staff of national energy institutions in the region on how to develop national generation capacity expansion scenarios to inform the energy planning process.
 The ultimate goal is to enhance participating countries’ energy planning capacity, enabling them to develop robust forward-looking energy sector objectives, plans and climate goals.
-The Programme is firmly based on the interest of various Central African IRENA Member States in strengthening energy planning capacity, as well as engagement of IRENA with the Central African Power Pool (CAPP) since 2013 around the need to fill planning gaps in the region.
+The Programme is firmly based on the interest of various Central African IRENA Member States in strengthening energy planning capacity, as well as engagement of IRENA with the CAPP since 2013 around the need to fill planning gaps in the region.

 Over the course of 2021, about 50 technical planning experts from seven CAPP member states will participate in the training programme, which includes an e-learning course for the capacity expansion software MESSAGE (implemented with the support of the International Atomic Energy Agency (IAEA)), two full-week remote training workshops on long-term planning with renewables and the IRENA SPLAT-MESSAGE modelling framework, and on-request tutoring support for modelling and preparation of national summary reports.